Cakrabsva/Sunowl-Stories-Project/Server/Notes/journal.md

 14. adding more end point for change-username
 15. finish teting api chance username
 16. adding end point for is verified
+17. finish all user role end ponit and testing
+18.